 And the drum lampshade adding modernity above the practical, classically contemporary Parsons table– large enough for a collegium.
 (Because he works with serious people doing serious work. ) And, of course, he’s a gentleman who keeps his colleagues comfortable in padded, Eames’ desk chairs.

 Practical, stylish, erudite, and homey.
 How does he do it all?

 Now we get to the private man, the soul of my Dad.

-but as all characters in a dream are aspects of the dreamer….maybe I”ve uncovered some aspects of myself ???
+but as all characters in a dream are said to be aspects of the dreamer….perhaps I”ve uncovered something about myself ?

 THAT would be nice.

-In any case, I honour the presence of the positive masculine within each of us, and in particular today, within all the fathers whose contributions we celebrate.
-Happy Father’s Day to all!
+In any case, I honour the presence of the positive masculine within each of us, and particularly today, in the fathers whose contributions we celebrate.